club-esprit-libre/ELSH/README.md

 # ELSH
 ELSH is a smart shell with an AI that could generate scripts and fix problems and automate some functionalities .
 With the new Implementation of a new features to the shell scripting languages we hope that we would be able to deliver the first smart shell on the planet

-# THIS STILL AN ALPHA VIRSION OF THE PROJECT
+# THIS STILL AN ALPHA VERSION OF THE PROJECT